conradakunga/Blog/_posts/2025-05-15-format-strings-for-display-of-zeros.md

 If you really want to have absolutely nothing in that cell, perhaps the grid is being exported, then you need to do some extra work and have some logic that controls the **formatting**.

-This will depend on the technology you are using for the grid, and most of them support some sort of conditional logic.
+This will depend on the technology you are using for the grid, and most of them support some sort of **conditional logic**.

 The algorithm would be as follows: